For every need the answer given in the scriptures is, look to the LORD!

 Jesus talks about a man who had 2 sons.
 The elder son was the heir to his father’s estate and the younger while having no legitimate inheritance was provided for by means of the Father’s kindness.

 The younger son not only represents a rebellious sinner wanting his own way instead of staying in his Father’s house but also represents the Gentiles who the Lord sees as being lost, in need of his salvation.
 Jesus called them his sheep of another fold.

 And I have other sheep, which are not of this fold; I must bring them also, and they shall hear My voice; and they shall become one flock with one shepherd.
 John 10:16

-Eating with sinners was a repulse thing to the religious people of Jesus’ day.
-Not only because they were participating in unlawful activities but because many of these outcasts were working for the Roman empire (Gentiles) and considered by the religious people to be unclean by association.
+Eating with sinners was a repulsive thing to the religious people of Jesus’ day.
+Not only because they were participating in unlawful activities but because many of these outcasts were working for the Roman empire (Gentiles) and were considered by the religious people to be unclean by association.

 The younger son represented the Gentile nations.
 He was loved so much that after his return the Father rejoiced by putting on a celebration.

-The far country represents nations in lands far away who lived lifestyles in which the elder son would find offensive.
+The far country represents nations in lands far away who lived lifestyles that the elder son would find offensive.
 That is why Jesus refers to the prodigal son as living among swine or those who are unclean.

 To give a Gentile swine a robe was to give him a place of distinction along with the elder son or heir.
 Only a man of honor was given a robe.
 A common man wore only simple clothing.

 A ring was also a sign of honor or prestige.
 Servants or slaves never wore a ring.
 Neither did a common man.

 The fact that the Father gave the prodigal swine dweller a robe and a ring meant that he was valued by the Father.